juniorEdris/Uparzon-dev-site/README.md

 NOTICE:

-## All the items are comming from local NODE JS API.
+## All the items are coming through Laravel API.

-## TO Check With DemoStore API Please Pull From past PUSH (SHA NO. 937e9e3f197cd49cabcb5b0ff46fb5808e49071e)
+## Pull repo and install the required packages using 'npm install' also 'npm install dateformat'(required) then start the server with 'npm start'